Bank funding powers make Greece vulnerable to ECB pressure

 U-TURN, OR GAME OVER?

-ECB Governing Council member Ewald Nowotny said on Thursday a lack of agreement on a programme would "definitely not" automatically see Greece's banks cut off from ELA.
+ECB Governing Council member Ewald Nowotny said on Thursday a lack of agreement on a program would "definitely not" automatically see Greece's banks cut off from ELA.

-Yet the solvency of Greece's banks is tied closely to that of the state, which needs the funding tied to its bailout programme.
-The existing programme runs out on Feb.
+Yet the solvency of Greece's banks is tied closely to that of the state, which needs the funding tied to its bailout program.
+The existing program runs out on Feb.
 28.

 The ECB wants euro zone governments to work out a deal for Greece's future.
 A failure to do so quickly could accelerate deposit outflows from Greek banks, which have increased as EU negotiations have stalled.